Friends Ask Redditor to House and Puppy Sit for Them but Fail to Mention the Puppy Isn't Trained at All

 Research shows that inadequate preparation for pet ownership can lead to increased stress and frustration for caregivers.

-OP considered if they should talk to their friends about that:
+OP considered whether they should talk to their friends about this:

-But the OP also believes that conversation might offend their friends,
+But the OP also believes that such a conversation might offend their friends.

 From a developmental psychology perspective, the process of training a puppy involves understanding the animal's behavior and learning style.